tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 Both are needed.
 Correction stops the bleeding; corrective action prevents the wound.

+There is a third level that the first two can miss: model correction.
+Correction fixes the symptom.
+Corrective action addresses the root cause.
+Model correction surfaces the belief that made the gap possible.

+In the backup example: the correction restores the system; the corrective action implements monitoring and assigns ownership.
+But if the underlying belief is "backup responsibility is clear and someone is watching it," that belief will produce the same gap under different circumstances.
+Model correction asks what the organisation believed about this process that allowed the failure to seem impossible until it happened.

+The diagnostic signal is a corrective action that passes verification and then reappears as the same finding in the next audit cycle.
+At that point, the surface condition was addressed but the model was not.

 ## Lessons for the next ascent

 Every internal audit contributes to ISMS maturity.
 Audit results show whether your organisation is merely surviving the climb or thriving as it matures.

 ### Measuring ISMS maturity

+Recurring NCRs are a diagnostic signal about models, not about effort.
+When the same finding reappears after a corrective action was verified as complete, the corrective action addressed the surface condition but left the underlying belief intact.
+A backup reviewer was assigned; the access review still slips because the team's actual model of ownership does not match what the procedure assumes.
+The question to ask is not why the corrective action failed, but what belief the system keeps operating on that produces this outcome.

 Reactive (immature ISMS):
 - Same NCRs recurring every audit